Notes on the Geography of Germany: Leipzig

 The lions are older.

-Now housing the Leipzig Transport Authority, this building was esigned by Georg Wunschmann and built during World War I for the Verbandes Deutscher Handlungsgehilfen, or the Association of German Commercial Travelers.
+Now housing the Leipzig Transport Authority, this building was designed by Georg Wunschmann and built during World War I for the Verbandes Deutscher Handlungsgehilfen, or the Association of German Commercial Travelers.

 This heavyset building was designed by Felik Kaeppler.
-During the Soviet period it was the House of German-Soviete Friendschip, or Haus der Deutsch-Sowjetischen Freundshaft.
+During the Soviet period it was the House of German-Soviet Friendship, or the Haus der Deutsch-Sowjetischen Freundshaft.
 Vacant for a decade after reunification, it now houses at least two music schools.

-The core of the city's shopping district has been massively restored, too.
+The core of the city's shopping district has been heavily restored.

 Handsome, in a heavy-set way.
-The blue pipe is one of the mysteries of former East Germany; the city's water mains are frequently above ground this way.
+The blue pipe looks odd, but the city's water mains are frequently above ground this way.

 Typical routing of the pipe system.